Have questions regarding our genetic test panel for ASD?

 The Autism Spectrum Disorders Panel is recommended if a specific underlying syndrome is not suspected.
 For patients with a suspected syndrome or disorder, consideration of single gene sequencing is recommended.
 The disorders included in this panel may be inherited in an autosomal dominant (AD), autosomal recessive (AR), or X-linked (XL) pattern.

-Single gene/variant testing is available for any of the genes on this panel.
+Gene panels for specific conditions are the most efficient way to test for variants, however, if a known variant exists within a family's history, single gene/variant testing is available for any of the genes on this panel.
 Healthcare providers may contact the laboratory at [email protected] for this request.

 Quadrant Laboratories offers single gene testing.
 Healthcare providers can indicate a specific gene on the test requisition form when ordering a genetic test from Quadrant Laboratories.

-• Fragile X testing is available, PCR is performed along with capillary electrophoresis for allele sizing.
+- Fragile X testing is available, PCR is performed along with capillary electrophoresis for allele sizing.
 Samples positive for FMR1 CGG repeats in the premutation and full mutation size range have additional analysis via Southern blot to assess the size and methylation status.
 (These additional studies may require additional blood samples for the conformational Fragile X testing).

-• Microarray is available for deletion/duplication studies of gene(s) as reflex (add-on), or standalone tests and requires additional samples.
+- Microarray is available for deletion/duplication studies of gene(s) as reflex (add-on), or standalone tests and requires additional samples.

-• If a child tests positive for a genetic variant, it would not suggest what parent the genetic variant was inherited from.
+- If a child tests positive for a genetic variant, it would not suggest what parent the genetic variant was inherited from.
 During the review of the child’s positive results, their healthcare provider may suggest the parents initiate a conversation with their doctor to obtain testing.

-• A separate test request for each parent along with a benefits investigation form would need to be completed in order to process the test orders.
-Your doctor can find these forms on our website
+- A separate test request for each parent along with a benefits investigation form would need to be completed in order to process the test orders.
+Your doctor can find these forms on our website.

-• The exception is X linked disorders.
+- The exception is X linked disorders.
 For example if the patient is a Fragile X positive boy, the condition can only be inherited from his mother, girls can inherit Fragile X from both parents.

 Collection Kit Information